shakfu/llamalib/README.md

 Nonetheless, there may be some performance benefits from the use of compiled wrappers an some incidental benefit to learning more about the underlying system.
 A future development idea may be to just replace the ctypes wrapper in `llama-cpp-python` with one of compiled python wrappers and contribute it back as a PR.

 ## Status

 Development on macOS to keep things simpler.

 Still early days.
 The initial milestone will be enabling for each wrapper variant a version of the `simple.cpp` test to be run.

 - cython: `llama.pxd` is done.
 Work paused pending tests the pybind11 wrapper.

 - pybind11: first wrapper interation done.
 A test to replicate `simple.cpp` using the wrapper is revealing some remaining parts to be wrapped.
+Crashing bugs still in test.
 (WIP)

 - nanobind: follows pybind11 implementation as they are quite similar.
-First wrapper far from complete.
+First wrapper implemented with some gaps.
+Tests will follow pybind11 testing

 ## Usage